HackBulgaria/Interviews/Karieri-v-Bulgaria-2015/Pens/README.md

 True
 ```

-We have taken at least one type from each company.
+We have taken at least one type of pen from each company.
+As you can see, the company with `['e', 'f', 'z', 'y']` pens we only need the `'f'` and `'e'` type of pen.